 Born in Rochdale in the UK, I became a chemical engineer.
-At 35, as an antidote to facts and numbers, I began to write.
-First came an account of a journey through Mongolia, published as an ebook, "Hold the Dog!
+Later, as an antidote to facts and numbers, I began to write.
+First came an account of a journey through Mongolia, published as a charity ebook, "Hold the Dog!
 16 Days in Mongolia".
-Then, after a short course in creative writing, I tried fiction, and nowadays I write short stories, and am some way through a novel.
+Nowadays I write short stories, and am some way through a novel.
 I live in Manchester.

 I am interested in writing from different perspectives and in different styles, in stories about underdogs, stories that make people think, but most of all, I want to write stories that make people feel something.

 "The Beach House", a piece of flash fiction about choices and bravery, was published by Spelk Fiction in November 2015.